hachi/pagemask/README.md

 # pagemask

-Open the raw version of pagemask.js https://raw.githubusercontent.com/hachi/pagemask/master/pagemask.js
+Open the raw version of pagemask.js https://raw.githubusercontent.com/hachi/pagemask/master/pagemask.js and copy the whole content into your clipboard.

 Go to http://chriszarate.github.io/bookmarkleter/ and paste it in the upper box.